-- Openings are another means for providing an appropriate human scale to the exterior appearance of a structure.
-Appropriately sized individual windows or openings, treated as penetrations of the wall surface, are preferred to large expanses of glass. - Larger openings may be used to express principal entries, gateways, or as vertical separation of massing along a building facade. - Orientation and solar gain of openings should be a priority for the design of the exterior. - Appropriate overhangs or screening devices should be considered. - Appropriately sized operable windows with screens and clear (Low-E) glass are recommended to be used where feasible. - The efficiency of windows should be a major consideration when selecting windows.
+- 1. Openings are another means for providing an appropriate human scale to the exterior appearance of a structure.
+Appropriately sized individual windows or openings, treated as penetrations of the wall surface, are preferred to large expanses of glass. - 2.
+Larger openings may be used to express principle entries, gateways or as vertical separation of massing along a building facade. - 3.
+Orientation and solar gain of openings should be a priority for the design of the exterior. - 4.
+Appropriate overhangs or screening devices should be considered. - 5.
+Appropriately sized operable windows with screens and clear (Low-E) glass is recommended to be used where feasible. - 6.
+Efficiency of windows should be a major consideration when selecting windows.
 Associated U-factor shall not be higher than 0.28.

-2.5.6 Arcades

-Arcades, archways, or colonnades may be incorporated into the design of the exterior.
+2.6.6 Arcades Arcades, archways or colonnades may be incorporated into the design of the exterior.

-- These elements may be freestanding or integrated into the building facade. - The height to length ratio should be expressed proportionate to human scale.
+- 1. These elements may freestanding or integrated into the building facade. - 2.
+The height to length ratio should be expressed proportionate to human scale